-- Students must APPLY for the scholarship by submitting the Florida Fincher Aid Application (FFAA) beginning October 1 of their senior year and by no later than August 31 after high school graduation. - After submitting your Florida Financial Aid Application, be sure to save a copy of the confirmation page.
-It includes your account login information. - If a student does not apply for the scholarhsip by the deadline, a student cannot receive the scholarship! - All eligibility requirements must be met by high school graduation, but scores of ACT/SAT tests taken through June 30 are accepted for evaluation purposes. - After submitting the FFAA, the student is responsible for tracking application and award status online and keeping the Office of Student Financial Assistance (OSFA) informed of any demographic or institutional changes.
+- Students must APPLY for the scholarship by submitting the Florida Fincncial Aid Application (FFAA) beginning October 1 of their senior year and by no later than August 31 after high school graduation. - After submitting your Florida Financial Aid Application, be sure to save a copy of the confirmation page.
+It includes your account login information. - If a student does not apply for the scholarship by the deadline, a student cannot receive the scholarship!
+The application is valid for up to five years after graduation, even if a student goes out-of-state for college.
+If a student transfers back to an in-state institution, a student can apply for reinstatement. - All eligibility requirements must be met by high school graduation, but scores of ACT/SAT/CLT tests taken through August 31 are accepted for evaluation purposes. - After submitting the FFAA, the student is responsible for tracking application and award status online and keeping the Office of Student Financial Assistance (OSFA) informed of any demographic or institutional changes.